The Three Trees

-The Three Trees is a 1643 print in etching and drypoint by Rembrandt, his largest landscape print.
+The Three Trees is a 1643 print in etching and drypoint by Rembrandt.
+The work is known for its dramatic contrasts of storm and sunlight as well as technical experimentation and composition.
+Scholars note that this is Rembrandt's most famous and largest landscape print.
 It was assigned the number B.212 by Adam von Bartsch and impressions of the work are in the Rijksmuseum, the National Gallery of Canada and the Bibliothèque nationale de France.